Instagram Stories: The complete guide for beginners

 Aim to add between one and seven Story posts daily

 You’re going to be looking for as many people watching to the end of your Stories so that you get a high completion rate.
 Adding too few Story posts – for example, only one every four days – mean your followers will stop looking for your Stories, while too many will mean followers will be overwhelmed and be likely to stop watching.
-Between one and seven posts is idea, but remember your posts should be relevant for your audience.
+Between one and seven posts is ideal, but remember your posts should be relevant for your audience.

 Post Stories when your followers are likely to be watching